AIdenTale/ShipWar/README.md

 # ShipWar
 Project of Sea Battle.
-In this repository you can see a 'ShipWars' projects that console games
+In this repository you can see a console games 'ShipWars' on python